-(2L, 4LB) (3CR) [E] This course offers students a comprehensive introduction to typography through exploration and experimentation with letterforms and page layout for expressive communication.
-The course will cover the fundamental typographic principles, font recognition, and analysis of both historical and post-modern design theory.
-Emphasis will be placed on content, form and technique for effective use of typography in ads, posters, newsletters and other visual communications.
+(2L, 4LB)(3CR) [E] This course offers students a comprehensive introduction to typography through exploration and experimentation with letterforms and page layout for expressive communication.
+The course will cover the

-ART 2112 - Graphic Design I
+ART 2112 - Graphic

-(2L, 4LB) (3CR) [E] Graphic Design is a communication of ideas using type and images.
-This course offers students a comprehensive introduction to the field of graphic design that stresses theory and creative development in disciplinespecific information, hands-on practice, and an understanding of time-honored principles.
+Design I (2L, 4LB)(3CR) [E] Graphic Design is a communication of ideas using type and images.
+This course offers students a comprehensive introduction to the field of graphic design that stresses theory and creative development in discipline-specific information, hands-on practice, and an understanding of timehonored principles.
 Although graphic styles and the tools of the graphic design field are constantly evolving, the fundamental structures and principles of good design remain constant.

-Prerequisites: ART 1110, ART 1115.
+Fall Prerequisites: ART 1115, ART 2110

-ART 2125 - Graphic Design II
+ART 2125 - Graphic Design II (2L, 4LB)(3CR)

-(2L, 4LB) (3CR) This course examines complex and multifaceted commercial design problems as a means of developing dynamic and innovative solutions.
-Design projects are analyzed according to their conceptual and graphic composition, and are developed to effectively and creatively communicate a message to a specific audience.
-May be taken concurrently with Graphic Design III.
+This course examines complex and multi-faceted commercial design problems as a means of developing dynamic and innovative solutions.

+Design projects are

+analyzed according to their

+conceptual and graphic

+composition, and are

+developed to effectively

+and creatively

+communicate a message to

+a specific audience.
+May

+be taken concurrently with

+Graphic Design III.